 With growth trends predicted to continue, it is certainly an exciting time for the Asset Finance area in Ireland and particularly the alternative lenders that operate within it.

-Keith Walsh is a Principal Recruitment Lead for Corporate Banking & Capital Markets at Executive Connections.
+Keith Walsh is an Associate Director in the Banking & Finance Division at Executive Connections.
 To discuss roles in these sectors, contact him on 01 703 88 22 or firstname.lastname@example.org